sanskriti-iyer/loan-eligibility/README.md

-# loan-eligibility
-This project explores the application of image classification using a Convolutional Neural Network (CNN) to categorize images of flowers into five distinct classes: daisy, dandelion, rose, sunflower, and tulip.
-The model is built and trained using TensorFlow and Keras within a Google Colab environment, leveraging a custom dataset stored on Google Drive.
-The workflow spans dataset preparation, model architecture design, training, and evaluation.
+Overview
+This project builds a predictive machine learning model to determine a loan applicant's eligibility based on demographic and financial information.
+It includes exploratory data analysis (EDA), feature engineering, model training, evaluation, and comparison across classifiers.
+The goal is to support financial institutions in efficiently identifying creditworthy applicants.

 __Core Objectives__
-- Train a CNN model to classify flower images into five categories
+- Predict whether an applicant is eligible for a loan based on their profile
+- Perform comprehensive EDA to identify trends and relationships
+- Compare multiple classification algorithms and evaluate their performance
+- Handle missing values and transform skewed features for optimal model behavior

+__Workflow Summary__

+Data Loading
+- Imported loan_train.csv and loaded it into a Pandas DataFrame
+- Explored overall dataset structure, missing values, and variable types

+Data Preprocessing
+- Handled missing values using imputation techniques (e.g., mode/median filling)
-- Leverage image augmentation and preprocessing to enhance model generalization
+- Applied label encoding and one-hot encoding to categorical variables
-- Evaluate model performance using training accuracy and loss metrics
-- Demonstrate prediction capability on unseen flower images

-# Workflow Summary
-__Data Loading__
-- Mounted Google Drive in Colab to access image data
-- Loaded image dataset structured in subdirectories by flower type
-- Used Keras ImageDataGenerator to flow images from directories with augmentation
-- Preprocessing and Augmentation
-- Applied image rescaling, rotation, zoom, shear, and flipping for training set
+- Performed feature engineering (e.g., total income, income bins)
+- Visualized variable distributions, correlations, and outlier behavior using Seaborn and Matplotlib

+Model Training
-- Normalized pixel values across both training and test images
+- Split data into training and test sets using train_test_split

-__Model Architecture__
-- Built a sequential CNN with convolution, max pooling, dropout, and dense layers
-- Used ReLU activations and Softmax for multi-class output
-- Trained the model over 30 epochs

-__Evaluation__
+Trained three classifiers:
+- Logistic Regression
+- Decision Tree Classifier
+- Random Forest Classifier

+Evaluation
+- Compared models based on accuracy scores
-- Achieved approximately 83.5% training accuracy
+- Achieved highest accuracy (~79%) with the Random Forest Classifier
-- Reviewed training and validation accuracy/loss plots to assess overfitting
-- Identified potential overfitting due to increasing validation loss
+- Discussed limitations and potential overfitting concerns

-__Prediction__
-- Used trained model to predict classes of new flower images provided by the user

 # Technology Used
-- TensorFlow/Keras – for building and training the CNN
+- Python – for scripting and core logic
-- Python – for scripting and data processing
+- Pandas – for data manipulation
-- NumPy – for array operations
+- NumPy – for numerical computations
+- Seaborn & Matplotlib – for data visualization and plots
+- Scikit-learn – for model implementation and evaluation
-- Google Colab – for execution environment
+- Google Colab – for development and execution environment
-- Matplotlib – for plotting accuracy/loss